-Just over 100 days before the 2020 election, and with the president trailing in almost all national polls, Donald Trump has shaken up his campaign team.
+Just over 100 days before the 2020 election, and with President Trump trailing in almost all national polls, he has shaken up his campaign team.

 Parscale will remain with the campaign as a senior adviser, overseeing the digital and data operation that he created during Trump’s 2016 campaign.

 “I am pleased to announce that Bill Stepien has been promoted to the role of Trump campaign manager,” Trump said.
 “Brad Parscale, who has been with me for a very long time and has led our tremendous digital and data strategies, will remain in that role, while being a senior adviser to the campaign.
 Both were heavily involved in our historic 2016 win, and I look forward to having a big and very important second win together.”